KillerShoaib/KillerShoaib.github.io/content/posts/tAI/index.en.md

 ### 21+ LLMs

 Currently `tAI` supports 21+ LLMs from different provider such as **Google**, **OpenAI**, **Anthropic** and **Open router** for free models.
-User have the flexibility to choose any of the model they like.
+User have the flexibility to choose any of the models they like.
 They can change the model from the terminal utilizing terminal user interface (thanks to **textual**).
-I'll be adding more models in future.
+I'll be adding more models in the future.

-### Free Usage without Setting API keys
+### Free Usage without Seting API keys

 You'll have access to Free LLMs from the get go.
-You'll just install the package and start using it without setting any api keys.
+You'll install the package and start using it without seting any api keys.
 Currently `tAI` offers total **7 open source models completely free to use.**

 ### Default LLM

-Set a default LLM so that everytime `tAI` starts it is set to the default.
+Set a default LLM so that everytime `tAI` starts it is set to the default model.
 You can set the default LLM either from the `settings` tab or using command.
 \
 **Command to set default model:**
 {{< codeblock bash >}}